 Best Travel Sandals for Men

-If you just want a pair of relaxed flip-flops for beach use or for the pool, you probably don’t want a full blown sandal.
+For trips where you really just want a pair of relaxed flip-flops for the beach, the pool, or evening hotel-to-restaurant walks, you don’t need a full hiking sandal.
+The Teva Voya Flip is what I’d point you at instead.

 Best Travel Hiking Boots for Men